easystats/correlation/cran-comments.md

 0 errors | 0 warnings | 0 notes

+- Fixes breakages caused by updates to *parameters* package.

 ## revdepcheck results

 We checked 8 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.